 The Third tip for retailing in the age of Amazon:

 Know Amazon’s guidelines.
 Knowing the website your selling on will greatly benefit the success you have with the sale of your products.
 For example, there are only two types of photo’s of your product allowed on the site.
 The Hero Image is a simple photo of your product, shot on a plain white background, whereas the lifestyle image is a photo of your product being used.
 Many retailers on Amazon choose to invest in professional photography for Amazon products to avoid being persecuted by Amazon regulations and make their product stand out from the rest.

 Last Tip for retailing in the age of Amazon:

 If you can’t beat them, join them.
-Technology has made feasible for the small retailer to be on a number of the marketplaces.
+Technology has made feasible for the small retailer to be on a number of the marketplaces so why not branch out?
+You will need to spend time setting it your account up, checking the inventory of your products, maybe even getting an amazon product photography service to make your service look more professional, but it’ll all be worth it because it shows off your business to so many new people.
 My tip here relates to making sure your technology supports your sales.
 There is nothing worst than selling something on Amazon and not being able to fulfill the order.
 In fact, Amazon will remove you as a seller if you fail to fulfill orders properly.
 Your Point of Sale system needs to help you fulfill this mission Additionally, bonus points if you can make the customer online experience an extension of their in store experience.
 Create a site that mirrors your store, allow customers to shop on-line and pick up in store.
 In order to not create a nightmare of having multiple systems, make sure that your technology supports the various channels you sell through.
 There are several pieces of software that connect your web-site, the marketplaces and the QuickBooks products all together.
 Contact us for more information.